sammancoaching/website/reference/refactorings/index.md

 This is a collection of descriptions of [Refactorings](https://refactoring.com/).
 The descriptions are original to this site although many of the names are taken from Martin Fowler's book "Refactoring" 2nd Edition.

-Many of these refactorings can be performed automatically by a tool.
-In some cases the refactoring description includes references to specific tools.
-This is intended to help you use your tools better, but be warned - these tools are frequently updated and descriptions may not always be entirely correct.
+In some cases the refactoring descriptions includes references to ways your IDE can help you do them more safely.
+This is intended to help you use your tools better, but be warned - IDEs differ in details and are frequently updated.
+Descriptions may not always be entirely correct.
+If there is a note your IDE can help you but yours doesn't seem to do that, look around the menus and see if the assistance is there just under another name.